RESPONSIBLE FISHERIES MANAGEMENT PROGRAM

 6.) serious impacts of the fishery on the ecosystem

-The Alaska pollock fishery was first certified in 2011, with successful re-certification occurring in 2017.
+The Alaska pollock fishery was first certified in 2011, with successful re-certification occurring in 2017 and 2023.
 The current third party fishery certification body responsible for the Alaska pollock assessment is DNV.
 For further details on the RFM program and to view recent certification documents and certificates for the Alaska pollock fishery, CLICK HERE.